nfcim/flutter_nfc_kit/README.md

     var result = await FlutterNfcKit.transceive("00B0950000");
     print(result);
 }
+// iOS only: set alert message on-the-fly
+// this will persist until finish() await FlutterNfcKit.setIosAlertMessage("hi there!");

+// Call finish() only once
 await FlutterNfcKit.finish();
+// iOS only: show alert/error message on finish await FlutterNfcKit.finish(iosAlertMessage: "Success");
+// or
+await FlutterNfcKit.finish(iosErrorMessage: "Failed");
 ```

 A more complicated example can be seen in `example` dir.